 Some entrepreneurs start their first business when they’re 13.
 Though Brian didn’t start a business then, his social entrepreneurship did start then, as he developed a commitment to making a difference at 13 years of age.
 Following the tragic death of a friend, Chris Kelley, who was hit by a vehicle while riding his bicycle in front of Brian’s home, Brian realized that life was truly a gift, and a community could come together during a difficult time, and anyone could make a difference.
 As a student at Glenwood Middle School, Brian led the legislative committee of a student project to pass the nation’s first bicycle helmet law for children under 16 years of age in Howard County.
 This experience ignited Brian’s passion for helping others and solving difficult problems.
 Throughout high school, Brian continued to testify and lobby for similar legislation protecting children across the U.S. Brian still believes in our ability to come together during difficult times to solve problems with collaborative leadership.
 Brian’s passion for making a difference and commitment to entrepreneurial innovation all go back to this defining moment.

-Today as a father of three - two adults and a high school junior, Brian’s commitment is deeper than ever.
+Today, Brian’s commitment to making a difference is deeper than ever.
 He understands the hardships faced by parents trying to raise a family, as well as the joys of parenthood.
+He understands the injustices of government abuse of power and an often times unjust court system, as he has taken on corrupt officials and won.
 Brian is active in his community, having been PTA President at his children’s school, serving as a youth sport coach for his sons’ basketball and baseball teams, an announcer for his daughter’s swim meets, having served on numerous non-profit boards, and serving four years as an elected member of his countywide Board of Education.
-He is a huge sports enthusiast and die-hard fan of the Washington Commanders.
+He is a huge sports enthusiast and a die-hard fan of the Washington Commanders (Redkins).
 He is a Christian and an active member of The Church of Jesus Christ of Latter-day Saints, where he provides volunteer service.
 Brian defines his life by his faith in God and belief that every person on earth is a child of God with a divine heritage and potential.

 Elected in 2010, Brian Meshkin was the youngest elected school board member in Howard County, Maryland.